ShudarsanRegmi/myDigiNotes/devtools/vite.md

 ### Using environment variables in vite

-- Vite automatically loads environment variables from .env files.
+- Vite automatically loads environment variables from .env files. (no need to load any extra package like dotenv)
 - These variables are exposed to your frontend code only if they are prefixed with VITE_.
 - Example: VITE_API_URL=https://example.com.